 6 reasons why working with a foreign military can suck

-Here's why working with another country's military can be extremely disappointing.
+Here's why working with a foreign military can be extremely disappointing

 1. Dog-and-pony shows

 When working with a foreign force, the American military will try its best not to offend the host country.
 This doesn't mean, however, that they won't try to make the U.S. Military look better than everyone else at every opportunity.
 This leads to the ol' dog-and-pony show where your command will not only make you look as pretty as possible, they're also going to make you give up your free time to make themselves look good.

 This may come in the form of Olympic-style fitness competitions, parades, or doing some extra cleaning around the barracks/ship/bivouac.
 Ultimately, the aim is to say (without saying), "here in the U.S. Military, we're better than you — and we know it!"